process-sched/Process-Scheduling-algorithms-simulation/README.md

 ./a.out <inputFileName.csv>
 ```
 ### Output
-All the graphs will be saved inside the `./graph` folder
+All the graphs will be saved inside `./graph`